HenronenGIT/lem-in/README.md

 ## Output

-Output format of the program is the following:\
+The output format of the program is the following:\
 `Lx-y Lz-w Lr-o`\
-x, z, and r represents ant number (going from 1 to number_of_ants).\
+x, z, and r represent ant numbers (going from 1 to number_of_ants).\
 y, w, and o represents room names.\
 One line == One turn \
 When we use the map shoved above, the output is the following:\